SAP-samples/codejam-cap-llm/exercises/05-explore-destination-service/README.md

 In the following exercise, you will learn:

-* How do you configure such a destination on BTP?
-You will learn.
+* How do you configure such a destination on BTP.
-* How do you bind your CAP application against that destination?
+* How do you bind your CAP application against that destination.

 Destinations can be configured on different levels within BTP, but for this use case, they are created within the Destination Service for the provided subaccount.

 Our destination for this CodeJam is already pre-configured because all workshop attendees use it.
 Nevertheless, the [SAP BTP set up guide](../../btp-setup-guide.md) provides instructions on entitling your BTP account to use and configure a new destination within the destination service.